Operational guide and checklist

 - provide a separate location for returning books so they can be quarantined.
 Public Health Scotland have advised that books should be quarantined for 72 hours upon return to the library.
 The amount of infectious virus on any contaminated surface is likely to have decreased significantly after this time.
 Libraries should develop quarantine procedures for returned books and resources.
 Book drops and book trolleys can be used as they are easy for staff to wheel into a dedicated quarantine area and can be easily labelled.

-- work vehicles can be issued with plastic sheeting to line boots when collecting returned books and resources and each car should be provided with appropriate cleaning materials.
+- work vehicles can be issued with plastic sheeting to line boots when collecting returned books and resources and each vehicle should be provided with appropriate cleaning materials.
 Cleaning should occur between different passengers or shifts as appropriate.
 Returned books should be collected separately from delivery of new books, to avoid cross-contamination.

 - ensure good ventilation (e.g. keep windows open).
 Check whether you need to adjust ventilation systems, for example, so that they do not automatically reduce ventilation levels to due lower than normal occupancy levels.
+Guidance on ventilation in the work place.

 - consider the risk posed by physical newspapers and magazines.
 The virus can survive on any contaminated surface for up to 72 hours which will impact the ability to offer daily newspapers to users.
 Libraries should consider encouraging use of their digital offering and offering physical newspapers and magazines again only once we enter later phases of the route map.

 - there is an increased risk of Legionnaire’s Disease when buildings have been out of use, or not running at full capacity.
 This is because water systems may become stagnant when not in use, increasing the risk of legionella within water supplies.
 Many public and office buildings have been closed during the COVID-19 crisis, making legionella a legitimate concern as lockdown restrictions are eased.
 The Health and Safety Executive have published advice on the risk of Legionella in buildings which are closed or running with reduced occupancy during the COVID-19 crisis.
 This can be found on the Royal Environmental Health Institute of Scotland (REHIS) website.
 Building owners or operators should undertake a health and safety check of buildings, and deep cleaning prior to reopening where necessary, to mitigate risks.
-More information can be found on the HSE website.
+More information can be found on the HSE website .

 Physical distancing is the other key plank of workplace-specific measures to create a safe working environment.
 If a service is not able to maintain physical distancing while being delivered then public library services should consider removing them until a later phase in the route map.
 Areas to consider include:

-- public Library Services should continue to promote their digital and online offering to reduce the number of in person visits.
+- public library services should continue to promote their digital and online offering to reduce the number of in person visits.

 - physical distancing of 2 metres should be adhered to whenever feasible, including at breaks.
 Look at how staff, volunteers and users walk through the library and how you could adjust this to reduce contact between people, for example queue management or a one-way flow system to manage traffic through pinch points.
 Consider library layout and clear signage, including using floor tape or paint to mark areas of help people keep to a 2 metre distance.
+In particular in level 2/3, library occupancy should be limited to ensure adherence to the 2 metre distancing.

 - managing library occupancy levels can assist in maintaining distancing.
 Consider discouraging users from turning up in larger groups.
 Consider staggering entry and exit times to prevent bottlenecks arising as people arrive or leave.
 If possible, reduce congestion by having more entry points to the library.
 Consider using outside premises for queuing, for example car parks.
 Outside queues should be managed to ensure they do not cause a risk to individuals or other businesses, for example by using barriers and having staff direct users.
 If queueing outside, libraries would need to consider emergency evacuations whilst maintaining physical distancing.
+Consider limiting capacity numbers in mobile libraries.
+It is highly recommended that during level 2/3 booking is required for browsing and PC usage to limit library occupancy and adhere to 2 metre physical distancing.
+It is advised that there should be a preference for click and collect during level 3.

 - to create more space and allow for physical distancing, consider removing non-essential public furniture, such as tables and chairs for children’s activities and soft chairs for reading, to reduce customer time in the branch and to reduce the number of surfaces and associated risk.
 If possible, move shelves further apart.
 Rethink demonstrations and promotions to minimise direct contact.